grqphical/passforge/README.md

 2. Generate passwords

-   - Passwords can be generated using a variety of options
+   - Passwords can be generated with a custom length
    - Passwords are generated using the `OsRng` random number generator from the `rand` crate

 3. Access/Modify passwords in encrypted file